braze-inc/braze-docs/_docs/_developer_guide/customization_guides/customization_overview.md

 A hybrid approach to implementation, the Walk approach involves both marketing and developer teams pitching in to match your app or site's branding.

-During the implementation process, developers write custom code to match the look and feel of Content Cards to that of your brand.
-This includes font type, font size, rounded corners, and colors.
-This approach still uses the default Content Cards, however, template styling is handled programmatically by your developers.
+During the implementation process, developers write custom code to update a message channel's look and feel to more closely match your brand.
+This includes changing font type, font size, rounded corners, and colors.
+This approach still uses the default options, just with programmatic template styling.

 Marketers still maintain control of the audience, content, on-click behavior, expiration, and pinning directly in the Braze dashboard.